tbanas2/CourseProject/README.md

-# tBanaszak - tbanas2 - CS410 Final Project
+# Luke Banaszak - tbanas2 - CS410 Final Project

 ## Repository Contents
 The repository contains code modules, data files and project submission materials.
 The following files are the ones needed for reviewer grading